jeffmcnd/jeffmcnd.github.io/_posts/2016-01-09-traditions-and-beaches.markdown

 was awe-inspiring.

 When I returned to Alex and Raul's apartment, I was met with three new faces.
-They're names are Ricki, Alex's brother and Claudio and Chico, Alex's cousins.
+They're names are Ricki, Alex's brother and Claudia and Chico, Alex's cousins.
 Or at least that was my understanding.
 At first it was a bit awkward, linguistically, but they all speak better English than I do Spanish, though I asked them to speak Spanish anyway.
 They only speak English when they don't